top of page

 The area viewed from the west

-Abutting the south or left side of the chapel was an annexe which could be entered by the forecourt,
+On the south or left side of the chapel there was an annex that could be entered from the forecourt, the outer and inner halls and the sanctuary.

-The annexe was divided into 3 compartments with interconnecting doors.
+The annexe was divided into 3 sections with interconnecting doors.

 07.jpg